mikewacker/age-verification/README.md

 (On subsequent HTTP requests with the same request ID, it will not generate a token.)
 Without that token, it will not be possible to create an age certificate.

-Now, if John Smith shares that URL with Bobby Tables, the URL won't work for Bobby Tables.
+Now, if John Smith shares that URL with Bobby Tables, the URL won't work for Bobby Tables in his browser.
 Of course, there are ways to work around this, but if you have to, e.g., use a browser's developer tools&mdash;as opposed to copy-and-pasting a URL&mdash;fewer people will use that workaround.